Corporate rates are special rates offered by car rental companies, airlines, hotels, and/or other travel providers to special groups of people.

 However, if you work for a company that doesn't have a corporate rate, you can also try calling the individual hotel (not the 800 number) and asking to speak with a manager.
 Explain your traveling for business, and ask if there's any corporate discount available.
 I've done this before, and my results have varied.
 This type of approach tends to work when the hotel has a low occupancy and is willing to bargain.
 Other times, it hasn't helped at all.
 In those cases, try going for a AAA discount or other standard discounted rate.

 You may also be tempted to try corporate hotel rates or discount codes that you find on the Internet.
-While you're welcome to try, I've never had any luck in using these, and again, you may be required to provide identification when checking in, so be prepared to be caught.
+While you're welcome to try, we've never had any luck in using these, and again, you may be required to provide identification when checking in, so be prepared to be caught.

 Another approach for individual travelers or small businesses to save money on hotel rates is by joining an organization that already has negotiated corporate rates with hotels or hotel chains.
-One such service that I frequently use is CLC Lodging's Check Inn Card.
+One such service that we frequently use is CLC Lodging's Check Inn Card.
 When you sign up with CLC Lodging they assign you a discount rate for the hotels in their system.
 They provide discounted rates for select hotels in two-week windows.
-I have found these rates are typically 25% or more off the best available rates for such hotels.
+We have found these rates are typically 25% or more off the best available rates for such hotels.

 Lastly, if you don't have a corporate rate or you can't save money by using a corporate rate, you can try lots of other ways of saving money on hotel stays.
 But sometimes, no matter what you do, hotel rooms are expensive and you just have to pay.